blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - can even just move the routes to a feature-routing.module.ts in the feature folder add the routes to an array called Routes, will need to use `@NgModule({imports: [RouterModule.forChild(routes)], exports: [RouterModule]})` &
 - then import the FeatureRoutingModule to feature.module.ts

+## Component Declarations
+- dont just add to declarations what you plan on using as a template, but also have to add any routes you load via routing, ig an app component needs to be listed in the feature.module.ts declarations array
+- shouldn't need to export app components in the feature.module.ts export array